Sackville Ward: Today

 The ward is now sought-after due to its proximity to reputable private schools such as Carey Baptist Grammar School (1923), Methodist Ladies' College (1882), Ruyton Girls' School (1879), Trinity Grammar School (1902), Genazzano FCJ College (1889), Xavier College (1878) and the alternative education school Preshil.

 In August 2008 an IT executive paid more than $12 million in an off-market sale for La Verna, a 120-year-old mansion built in the Italianate style.
 The sale was the highest in value for Melbourne for the year to date and created at the time, a new record for Kew.

 The La Verna sale was for a property much reduced in size.
 Controversially, what had previously been a Catholic monastery and retreat for Franciscan Friars with 1.2 hectare gardens and stables was sold by the Church in 2002 to developer Phillip Watts for $8.3 million.
-In February 2004 150 local residents lobbied the Booroondarra Council in an attempt to save the gardens of the estate by attempting to create a site-specific heritage overlay.
+In February 2004 150 local residents lobbied the Boroondarra Council in an attempt to save the gardens of the estate by attempting to create a site-specific heritage overlay.

 At that time the estate also had a significant frontage to leafy Rowland Street.
 The remaining land was however subdivided into seven large blocks and all have since been developed with large residential dwellings.
 What were originally the stables for the property (also fronting Rowland Street) have now been sympathetically developed into a coachouse-style accommodation.
 Photographs of the La Verna development can be found on the Walking Melbourne website dedicated to discovering and protecting Melbourne's mansions.

 Prior to the La Verna sale, the previous record had been $6.6 million at auction for 19 Grange Road Kew to businessman and politician Evan Thornley and his wife Tracey Ellery (founders of internet company LookSmart).
 Thornley is now an ALP member of the Upper House in the Victorian State Government and the property has been extensively redeveloped.